Tenant Participation Standards

 The Framework

-The framework that we use to assess the TP standards was developed by our colleagues in TPAS Scotland.
-It recognises landlords who demonstrate excellence in tenant participation and provides an in-depth assessment of your engagement practices and activities.
-Most importantly, accreditation can then be used as a tool for continuous improvement.
+Our Tenant Participation Accreditation framework recognises social landlords that can demonstrate excellence in tenant participation, providing an in-depth assessment of engagement practices and activities.
+Most importantly, accreditation can be used as a tool for continuous improvement.

 As the Independent Tenant Organisation for NI, we use accreditation to help landlords raise the bar for tenant participation and exceed the minimum standards as set out in the Tenant Participation Strategy NI.
-It will act as a benchmark against other landlords in NI, ROI and across the UK.
+It acts as a benchmark against other landlords in NI, ROI and across the UK.

 Supporting Communities' Tenant Participation Standards also enable social landlords to assess their progress in meeting the Consumer Standard as determined by the Department for Communities' Regulatory Branch.